andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_09_ROIAnalysis.rst

 1. Create an anatomical mask of a region of your choosing, and test whether the contrast of Inc-Con is significant within that ROI.
 When evaluating the p-value, take into account how many ROIs you are using to test the same contrast - as the number of contrasts goes up, your p-value should become proportionately more conservative.
 A good guideline to follow is to use Bonferroni correction based on the number of ROIs that you test; e.g, if you test two ROIs, then divide the p-value by 2, for a corrected alpha level of 0.025.

 2. Use the code given in the section on spherical ROI analysis to create a sphere with a 7mm radius located at MNI coordinates 36, -2, 48, and extract the data from this region.

+3. Do a biased ROI analysis by creating a dorsal anterior cingulate mask from the Inc-Con contrast, using a voxel-wise threshold of p=0.0005 and a cluster threshold of 20.
+Save the mask as ``dACC_0005``.
+When you extract the data, how does it compare to your earlier biased analysis using a mask with a threshold of p=0.001?
+Why?

 --------